dscig/rumorstance/README.md

 - Each value corresponds to the following orientation: (Vert Liberal, Liberal, Middle-of-the-road, Conservative, Very conservative)
 ```

+#### 3. Validity of the Data
+In many cases, survey results are bound to multiple errors, and therefore we report some of the verification processes we took to ensure the validity of results.
+The Chi-squared test of independence identified that fact-checking conditions were randomly distributed across the ten rumor claims.
+No significant interaction was
+observed between the assigned conditions and claims (𝜒2=44.21, df=45, p=0.51), and one-way ANOVA for pre-stance did not find any significant difference across the six states (F=0.77, p=0.57).
+We also checked what fraction of the respondents always picked the first (or the left-most) choices throughout the survey.
+This resulted in 0.35% (39/11,145) of all subjects, which is a negligible proportion.
+When choosing the ten claims, we tried to find topics of general interest.
+However, some topics may be more intuitive to understand than others, causing external validity problems.
+The users’ total response time was observed to identify any bias in perception difficulty across the claims and to check whether users took a reasonable amount of time on the survey.
+The total distribution of time spent on the survey is skewed.
+Most turkers completed their tasks within 10 minutes (98.80%) and the median time taken was 96 seconds, but a small fraction took a disproportionately large amount of time (e.g., several hours).
+Nonetheless, 99 percent completed the task within 12.2 minutes.
+Examining those users who took significantly long sessions, we find no correlation between the time spent and claims (𝜒2=8.08, df=9, p=0.53). <br>

 Should you have any questions or comments, please contact us at the following email address: shaun01.park@gmail.com. <br> <br>

 < end of document >